kstenerud/concise-encoding/cte-specification.md

 #### Unquoted String

-Strings must normally be double-quote delimited, but this rule can be relaxed if they are [unquoted-safe](ce-structure.md#unquoted-safe-string).
+Strings must normally be double-quote delimited, but this rule can be relaxed for [unquoted-safe strings](ce-structure.md#unquoted-safe-string).

 **Example**: